AP 448: Teacher Supervision

 Procedures

-1.1.
-Consult with the Superintendent or designate with respect to the Supervision Plan;
+1. The Principal shall consult with the Superintendent or designate with respect to the development of a Supervision Plan;

-1.3.
-Observe and receive information from qualified sources about the quality of professional practice;

 2.2.
+A provision for the manner in which information may be received from qualified sources regarding the quality of professional practice;

-The observable existence of a climate of trust and support within the school;
+3. An effective program of teacher supervision shall be characterized by ongoing support for school improvement and staff development and the observable existence of a climate of trust and support within the school; notably,

-2.3.
-A collaborative model that includes direct and differentiated approaches with a focus on strengths;
+3.1.
+Effective supervision shall demonstrate direct and differentiated approaches with a focus on strengths.

-3. The Principal, through supervision, has reason to believe that a teacher’s practice does not meet established standards as outlined in the Teaching Quality Standard.
+4. The Principal shall be responsible for initiating the teacher evaluation process when the Principal, through supervision, has reason to believe that a teacher’s practice does not meet established standards as outlined in the Teaching Quality Standard.

 Approved: